-Role Scope Indicate whether Name of Reporting Kole Эсоре In-house or Chief Process outsource Internal Fiocess Internal Audit Auditor/ Function Auditing Tunction Firm Provide the The scope and particulars of a system The Corporation Richel D. The Internal Board, senior of effective organizational and will employ both Mendoza/ Auditor shall management, procedural controls shall be based on in-house as well Vice have a direct and the following factors: the nature and as outsource this President reporting line stockholders complexity of business and the function, when and Chief to the Audit reasonable business culture; the volume, size and necessary.
-Audit Committee. assurance that complexity of transactions; the degree , Executive its key of risk; the degree of centralization and The Manual (Section organizational delegation of authority; the extent and provides that the 2.8.2, Manual and effectiveness of information Internal Audit on Corporate procedural technology; and the extent of Function may be Governance) controls are regulatory compliance. performed by an effective, Internal Auditor The Chief appropriate, (Section 2.8.5, Manual on Corporate or a group of Audit and complied Governance) Internal Auditors, Executive will with. or a service report The scope of internal auditing provider. functionally (Section 2.8.1, encompasses, but is not limited to, the to the Audit Manual on examination, and evaluation of the (Section 2.8.1, Committee Corporate adequacy and effectiveness of the Manual on and Governance) organization's governance, risk Corporate administrativ management, and internal control Governance) ely (i.e. day processes as well as the quality of to day performance in carrying out assigned operations) responsibilities to achieve the to the organization's stated goals and President/Chi objectives.
-This includes: ef Executive Evaluating the reliability and Officer. integrity of information and the means used to identify, measure, (Organization classify, and report such , Internal information.
-Audit Evaluating the systems established Charter) to ensure compliance with those policies, plans, procedures, laws and regulations which could have significant impact on the organization.
+Role Scope Indicate whether Name of Chief Reporting Process outsource Internal Flocess Internal Audit Auditor/ Function Auditing Firm Provide the The scope and particulars of a system The Corporation Richel D. The Internal Board, senior of effective organizational and will employ both Mendoza/ Auditor shall management, procedural controls shall be based on in-house as well Vice have a direct and the following factors: the nature and as outsource this President reporting line stockholders complexity of business and the function, when and Chief to the Audit reasonable business culture; the volume, size and necessary.
+Audit Committee. assurance that complexity of transactions; the degree Executive its key of risk; the degree of centralization and The Manual (Section organizational delegation of authority; the extent and provides that the 2.8.2, Manual and effectiveness of information Internal Audit on Corporate procedural technology; and the extent of Function may be Governance) controls are regulatory compliance. performed by an effective, Internal Auditor The Chief appropriate, (Section 2.8.5, Manual on Corporate or a group of Audit and complied Governance) Internal Auditors, Executive will with. or a service report The scope of internal auditing provider. functionally (Section 2.8.1, encompasses, but is not limited to, the to the Audit Manual on examination, and evaluation of the (Section 2.8.1, Committee Corporate adequacy and effectiveness of the Manual on and Governance) organization's governance, risk Corporate administra- management, and internal control Governance) tively (i.e. day processes as well as the quality of to day performance in carrying out assigned operations) responsibilities to achieve the to the organization's stated goals and President / objectives.
+This includes: Chief Evaluating the reliability and Executive Officer. integrity of information and the Officer. means used to identify, measure, Untarnal classify, and report such information.
+(Internal Audit Charter) Evaluating the systems established to ensure compliance with those Charter policies, plans, procedures, laws and regulations which could have significant impact on the organization.
+Organization.
 1

-Evaluating the means of
+• Evaluating the means of

 safeguarding assets and, as

 appropriate, verifying the existence

 of such assets.

-Evaluating the effectiveness and
+• Evaluating the effectiveness and

 efficiency with which resources are

 employed.

-Evaluating operations or programs
+• Evaluating operations or programs

 to ascertain whether results are

 consistent with established

 objectives and goals and whether

 the operations or programs are

 being carried out as planned.

-Monitoring and evaluating
+• Monitoring and evaluating

 governance processes.

-Monitoring and evaluating the
+• Monitoring and evaluating the

 effectiveness of the organization's

 risk management processes.

-Evaluating the quality of
+• Evaluating the quality of

 performance of external auditors

 and the degree of coordination

 with internal audit.

-Performing consulting and advisory
+• Performing consulting and advisory

 services related to governance, risk

 management and control as

 appropriate for the organization.

-Reporting periodically on the
+• Reporting periodically on the

 internal audit activity's purpose,

 authority, responsibility, and

 performance relative to its plan.

-Reporting significant risk exposures
+• Reporting significant risk exposures

 and control issues, including fraud

 risks, governance issues, and other

 matters needed or requested by

 the Board.

-Evaluating specific operations at
+• Evaluating specific operations at

 the request of the Board's Audit

 Committee or management, as

 appropriate.

-(Responsibility, Internal Audit Charter)
+(Re sponsibility, Internal Audit Charter)

-(spssincy) international and term